paseto-standard/paseto-spec/docs/02-Implementation-Guide/03-Algorithm-Lucidity.md

 However, PASETO implementations that allow the incorrect key to be used for a given algorithm may open themselves up to attack.

+By enforcing Algorithm Lucidity, the libraries that implement PASETO (and the applications that depend on those libraries) can boast a stronger misuse-resistance story.

+The absence of this property isn't a vulnerability, because there may be other mitigating factors at play.

+For example: If the keys are used in totally disparate code paths, and there is no potential for a Confused Deputy in the implementation's architecture (n.b., any high-level user-facing API that switches between the disparate back-end code paths), then the absence of Algorithm Lucidity cannot cause a security vulnerability.

+However, the moment someone comes along and makes said implementation more user-friendly, the assumptions that made this *safe* are invalidated.
+It's also not great to have to decide between security and convenience.

+The simple solution to that whole conundrum is: **Always implement Algorithm Lucidity in PASETO libraries, and feel free to make your API as user-friendly as possible.**